 - Mashed avocado on brown toast or whole-wheat crackers.

-- Jacket potato with a little butter and sprinkle of snipped chives.
+- Jacket potato with a little butter and a sprinkle of snipped chives.

-- One egg omelette with snipped chives and salad.
+- One egg omelet with snipped chives and salad.

 - Sweetcorn frittatas with a handful of cherry tomatoes.